Purity and separation for oriented matroids: The graphical case

 It also follows from the description of the circuits of $\Mcal_\GORO$ that the independent subsets of $\Mcal_\GORO$ correspond to \emph{forests} of $G$, that is, to subsets of the edges of $G$ without cycles.

 \begin{proof}[Proof of Theorem~\ref{thm:outerplanar}] We first show that the graphs $K_4$ and $K_{2,3}$ are not pure.
-Note that for any orientation $O$ of $K_{2,3}$, the corresponding oriented matroid is isomorphic to $C^{6,4}$ which is not pure as we will show in the first part of Lemma~\ref{lemma:six_elements}.
-However, it would be nice to see this directly in terms of total orientations which we do now.

 The graph $K_{2,3}$ contains $54$ forests but just $46$ acyclic total orientations.
 Thus every maximal \emph{by size} $K_{2,3}$-separated collection contains these $46$ acyclic orientations together with $8$ other orientations.
 Figure~\ref{fig:K_23} contains $6$ orientations of $K_{2,3}$ that are $K_{2,3}$-separated from each other but there is no other orientation $K_{2,3}$-separated from all of them that would not be acyclic.
 This shows that $K_{2,3}$ is not pure.

 Now let us concentrate on $K_4$.
 By Corollary~\ref{cor:complete}, in a pure oriented matroid $\Mcal$, any $\Mcal$-separated collection $\WS$ is contained in a complete $\Mcal$-separated collection.
 Equivalently, there is a colocalization $\sigma$ of $\Mcal$ in general position satisfying $\sigma\geq \sigma_\WS$.
 We will construct a collection $\WS$ for $K_4$ such that there does not exist a colocalization $\sigma$ satisfying $\sigma\geq\sigma_\WS$.